 - Run an individual command from the Agent back on the host system, using the "proxy command" function.
-See "Using the Proxy Command" on page 8-4. - Prevent remote job execution by using the #pragma runlocal function.
-See "Running a Local Job on the Make Machine" on page 14-2.
+See Using the Proxy Command. - Prevent remote job execution by using the #pragma runlocal function.
+See Running a Local Job on the Make Machine.